Our official climatologist, Dr. Roy Spencer, University of Alabama-Huntsville, has weighed in on dinosaur flatulence and global warming, extension,

 Thanks much.

-Thirty years ago, I weighed three hundred pounds.
+30 years ago, I weighed 300 pounds.

-Twenty years ago, I weighed about 160.
+20 years ago, I weighed about 160.

-Ten years ago I weighed 135.
+10 years ago, I weighed 135.

-Today I weighed myself this morning, I'm 201.
+Today, I weighed myself this morning.

 I did this because I wanted to.

-I have a lot of self-control.
+I have a lot of self-control when I want to do things.

-When I want to do things, I quit smoking twelve years ago.
+I quit smoking 12 years ago.

-I did this all because I want a nice healthy life as I get older, not sitting in a wheelchair with an oxygen mask strapped to my nose, wondering where my health care is coming from.
+I did this all because I want a nice, healthy life as I get older, not sitting in a wheelchair with an oxygen mask strapped to my nose, wondering where my health care is coming from.

 Well, you don't have to worry about your health care that much if you take care of yourself first.

-And I'll tell you what, Rush, you fighting the uphill battle against leftism.
+And I'll tell you what, Rush, you fighting the uphill battle against leftism, I admire you and I respect you.

-I listen to you every day, and I want to tell you one thing.
+I listen to you every day.

-I've been a personal uh contact with uh with a left uh uh sided person, which is a friend of mine who walked up to me at a funeral about a year ago, looked at me and said, Oh my god, he says you're 69, you look like you're you know sixty years old, if not younger.
+And I want to tell you one thing: I've been a personal contact with a left-sided person, which is a friend of mine who walked up to me at a funeral about a year ago, looked at me and says, oh my God, he says, you're 69.

 What do you do?

-So I take care of myself exercise every day.
+So I take care of myself, exercise every day.

-I I'm a retirement age, but I still work 55 to 60 hours a week.
+I'm a retirement age, but I still work 55 to 60 hours a week.

 And I take about 18 supplements a day.

-He looked at me and he says, That's too much.
+He looked at me and he says, that's too much.

 You shouldn't be doing that.